powsybl/powsybl-dynawo/README.md

 To learn more about the usage of DynaFlow, read the [dedicated page](https://www.powsybl.org/pages/documentation/simulation/powerflow/dynaflow.html) on our website.

-## DynaWaltz
+## Dynawo

-To use DynaWaltz as your time domain engine, add the `com.powsybl:powsybl-dynawaltz` and  `com.powsybl:powsybl-dynawaltz-dsl` modules to your dependencies.
+To use Dynawo as your time domain engine, add the `com.powsybl:powsybl-dynawo` and  `com.powsybl:powsybl-dynawo-dsl` modules to your dependencies.
 To run a dynamic simulation, you need:
 - a case file
 - a `DynamicModelsSupplier` to associate dynamic models to the equipment of the network